The Story of Old House Woods

 “Have you ever gone in?”

 She shook her head with vigor.
 “Never have and never will!
-The edge of the woods is as close as I ever got!”
+The edge of the woods is as close as I ever gone!”

 “It does not look so threatening to me.”

-“You have a point,” he conceded.
-Everything did look rosier in the light of day but at this moment, with this challenge facing him, he felt the courage building.
+“You have a point.”
+The world did look rosier in the light of day but at this moment, with this challenge facing him, he felt the courage building.
 He felt the trees could not be so scary.
-He possessed intelligence, athleticism, and courage; why couldn’t he last the night when so many others had fled?
+He possessed intelligence, athleticism, and bravery; why couldn’t he last the night when so many others had fled?

 “What is the Kings highway?” he asked.
 “The Ghost on this road keeps looking for the King’s highway.”